MHolmes91/mini-me/README.md

 ### Styling

 The optional `style.colors` and `style.fonts` objects override the default colours and fonts as shown above.
-The `googleFontsUrl` value should be copied from the `href` attribute of the embed link on [Google Fonts](https://fonts.google.com).
+The `googleFontsUrl` value should be copied from the `href` attribute of the embed link on [Google Fonts](https://fonts.google.com) and include the `&display=swap` parameter.

 ### Portfolio Links